-- The PSP should develop an English version of its website, which should contain the same information as the Greek counterpart. - The study guide should be updated, including details on the weights of individual examinations used towards the student's final course grade for all listed courses. - The PSP should provide a programme of study with a list of potential instructor(s) per course offered.
+- The PSP should develop an English version of its website, which should contain the same information as the Greek counterpart. - The PSP should provide a programme of study with a list of potential instructors per course offered.

-PRINCIPLE 9: On-GOING MONITORING AND PERIODIC INTERNAL EVALUATION OF POSTGRADUATE STUDY PROGRAMMES
+PRINCIPLE 9: ON-GOING MONITORING AND PERIODIC INTERNAL EVALUATION OF POSTGRADUATE STUDY PROGRAMMES